 - Women’s Sportbike Rally Director

-- Annual Presenter on the Shiny Side Up Tour in New Zealand
+- Four-Time Presenter with Shiny Side Up Tour / New Zealand

 - AMA Sanctioned Racing License Holder

 - Secretary and Treasurer of AMA Sanctioned Racing Organization